-Bachelor of Arts in Dental Hygiene (BA) in three years
+Bachelor of Arts in Dental Hygiene (BA)

-Your advantages of studying at DPU:
+Advantages of studying at DPU:

 Qualification profile